Kaseya VSA ransomware attack: Vulnerabilities

+Attack and response

 Despite the advance warning from DIVD, Kaseya did not patch all the reported bugs before they were exploited by REvil to deploy ransomware.
-An authentication bypass vulnerability in the software allowed attackers to compromise VSA and distribute a malicious payload through hosts managed by the software, amplifying the reach of the attack.
-In response, the company shut down its VSA cloud and SaaS servers and issued a security advisory to any customers, including those with on-premises deployments of VSA.
+An authentication bypass vulnerability in the software allowed attackers to compromise VSA on 2 July and distribute a malicious payload through hosts managed by the software, amplifying the reach of the attack.
+In response, the company shut down its VSA cloud and SaaS servers and issued a security advisory to customers, including those with on-premises deployments of VSA.

-Initial reports of companies affected by the incident include Norwegian financial software developer Visma, who manages some systems for Swedish supermarket chain Coop.
+Initial reports of companies affected by the incident included Norwegian financial software developer Visma, who manages some systems for Swedish supermarket chain Coop.
 The supermarket chain had to close down its 800 stores for almost a week, some in small villages without any other food shop.
 They did not pay ransom, but rebuilt their systems from scratch after waiting for an update from Kaseya.

 The REvil ransomware gang officially took credit for the attack and claimed to have encrypted more than one million systems during the incident.
-They initially asked for a $70 million ransom payment to release a universal decryptor to unlock all affected systems.
-On July 5, Kaseya said that between 800 and 1,500 downstream businesses were impacted in the attack.
+On 5 July 2021, REvil announced that they would release a universal decryptor, which would unlock all affected systems, in exchange for a 70 million USD ransom payment paid in Bitcoin.
+Also on 5 July, Kaseya said that between 800 and 1,500 downstream businesses were impacted in the attack.
+Along with Coop, impacted organizations included schools in New Zealand, companies in Germany and the United States, and a town in Maryland.

-After a 9 July 2021 phone call between United States president Joe Biden and Russian president Vladimir Putin, Biden told the press, "I made it very clear to him that the United States expects when a ransomware operation is coming from his soil even though it’s not sponsored by the state, we expect them to act if we give them enough information to act on who that is."
+On 4 July 2021, the U.S. Deputy National Security Advisor for Cyber and Emerging Technology, Anne Neuberger, stated that the U.S. Federal Bureau of Investigation (FBI) and Cybersecurity and Infrastructure Security Agency (CISA) were providing assistance to Kaseya and impacted customers.
+After a 9 July 2021 phone call between United States president Joe Biden and Russian president Vladimir Putin, Biden told the press, "I made it very clear to him that the United States expects when a ransomware operation is coming from his soil even though it's not sponsored by the state, we expect them to act if we give them enough information to act on who that is."
 Biden later added that the United States would take the group's servers down if Putin did not.
+CISA released incident response guidance for affected customers on 12 July 2021.

-On 13 July 2021, REvil websites and other infrastructure vanished from the internet.
+On 13 July 2021, REvil websites and other infrastructure vanished from the internet, although they later returned.

+Recovery

-On 5 July 2021, REvil announced that they would release a universal decryptor in exchange 70 million USD paid in Bitcoin.
-On 23 July, Kaseya announced it had received a universal decryptor tool for the REvil-encrypted files from an unnamed "trusted third party" and was helping victims restore their files.
+On 23 July, Kaseya announced it had received a universal decryptor key for the REvil-encrypted files from an unnamed "trusted third party" and was helping victims restore their files.
+Kaseya worked with Emsisoft to create a decryption tool for customers using the key.
+Kaseya said that it did not pay the ransom.
+In September 2021, the Washington Post reported that the master key came from the FBI, which had secretly obtained the key earlier.